embrace-io/embrace-docs/content/ios/linking-embrace.md

 ## Manual

-Adding a new framework to your project manually really isn't that difficult.
+Adding a new framework to your project manually may seem difficult, the process is actually pretty straightforward in recent Xcode releases.
 Just follow along with the screenshots and reach out on Slack if you want any help during the process.

-Manually linking Embrace is slightly more complex than the other methods.
 Here is the general process we will be following:

 1. Download the Embrace SDK distribution
 1. Add the Embrace framework to our project